cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 ### The Result

-Below you can see the outcome of this guide: the Nym node I set up for this 2026 post, and the node I set up in my earlier guide.
+Below you can see the outcome of this guide: the Nym node I set up for this 2026 post, and the node I set up in my earlier guide[^nymtech].
 The table links to several public dashboards so you can verify that both nodes are visible on the network.

 > These explorers and dashboards do not all show exactly the same information at the same time.